Thermal cutoff: Thermal switch

-A thermal switch (sometimes thermal reset or thermal cutout (TCO)) is a device which normally opens at a high temperature (often with a faint "plink" sound) and re-closes when the temperature drops.
+A thermal switch, thermal reset or thermal cutout (TCO) is a device which normally opens at a high temperature (often with a faint "plink" sound) and re-closes when the temperature drops.
 The thermal switch may be a bimetallic strip, often encased in a tubular glass bulb to protect it from dust or short circuit.
 Another common design uses a bimetallic shallow dome-shaped cap which "clicks" to an inside-out inverted cap shape when heated, such as the "Klixon" brand of thermal cutouts.

 Unlike a thermal fuse, a thermal switch is usually reusable and is therefore suited to protecting against temporary situations which are common and user-correctable.
 Thermal switches are used in power supplies in case of overload, and also as thermostats, and overheat protection in some heating and cooling systems.
 They are found in virtually every refrigerator, microwave, clothes dryer, space heater, and many more appliances found throughout the home.

 Another type of thermal switch is a PTC (Positive Temperature Coefficient) thermistor; these thermistors have a "cutting off" temperature at which the resistance suddenly rises rapidly, limiting the current through the circuit.
 When used in conjunction with a thermistor relay, the PTC will switch off an electrical system at a desired temperature.
 Typical use is for motor overheat protection.
 These devices are not a true “switch” as they do not disengage completely and there is always some resistance across the switch.

 Thermal switches are included in turn signals on older vehicles, some light fixtures, particularly with recessed lights, where excessive heat is most likely to occur.
 This may lead to "cycling" (flashing), where a light turns off and back on every few minutes.
 Flashing incandescent Christmas lights take advantage of this effect.
 Some flasher bulbs interrupt power when heated, while other twinkle/sparkle mini-bulbs momentarily shunt current around the filament.

 Thermal switches are part of the normal operation of older fluorescent light fixtures, where they are the major part of the starter module.

 GE trademarked the name "Guardette" for the thermal protection switches used on their refrigeration compressors.

 Thermal switches on microprocessors often stop only the fetching of instructions to execute, reducing the clock rate to zero until a lower temperature is reached, while maintaining power to the cache to prevent data loss (although a second switch, with a higher triggering temperature, usually turns off even the cache and forces the computer to reboot).
 This mitigates the impact of programs resembling power viruses on the processor's longevity, while still accommodating their possible legitimate uses; it can also make overclocking possible with less risk.